preethi02785/Network_Security_Quiz_Bot/README.md

 * The recent Python version used is Python 3.12.0
 * An API key for the GPT API from Openai.com

-## REQUIREMENTS And Adopted Libraries
+## REQUIREMENTS And ADOPTED LIBRARIES
 * Python programming language
 Python is an interpreted, high-level, general-purpose programming language.
 Its language constructs and object-oriented approach aim to help programmers write clear, logical code for all kinds of projects.
 * Google Colab text editor